dotnet/AspNetCore.Docs/aspnetcore/performance/caching/response.md

 [!code-csharp[Main](response/sample/Controllers/HomeController.cs?name=snippet_VaryByHeader&highlight=1)]

-You can view the response headers with your browsers network tools or the [Fiddler tool](http://www.telerik.com/fiddler).
-It's instructive to compare the response headers on the first call to those on the second call when the request is cached.
+You can view the response headers with your browsers network tools.
 The following image shows the Edge F12 output on the **Network** tab when the `About2` action method is refreshed.

 ![Edge F12 output on the **Network** tab when the `About2` action method is called](response/_static/vary.png)